-Chemical Hatching: This is a process where the zona is opened by touching it with a chemical known as Acid Tyrode solution.
+Chemical Hatching: This is a process where the zona is opened by touching it with a chemical known as an Acid Tyrode solution.
 This is also done with the help of the micromanipulator.

 Laser Hatching: This is the latest method which was introduced in 1992.
-Currently the In Gasp Diode Laser throws out a laser beam which is used to cut the zona.
+Currently, the In Gasp Diode Laser throws out a laser beam which is used to cut the zona.
 It is a simple process performed with the help of a button on the laser machine.

-Usually this process is applicable to the following type of patients:
+Usually, this process is applicable to the following type of patients: